The Australian Boxherd is a hybrid breed where the Australian Shepherd is crossed with the Boxer.

 Typically, Australian Boxherds do well with children, exhibiting both playfulness and patience.
 An Australian Boxherd is filled with energy.

-He needs a significant amount of exercise to make sure that he does not grow bored, which often leads to destructive behavior, like chewing, barking, or digging.
+He needs a significant amount of exercise to make sure that he does not grow bored, which often leads to destructive behaviour, like chewing, barking, or digging.

 Australian Boxherd Puppies – Before You Buy…